Director, Social Media and Digital Advocacy

 WHAT IS THE ROLE

-This role is responsible for setting the vision for how the organization uses digital communications to drive advocacy and action—and ensuring that vision is executed effectively.
+This role is responsible for setting the vision for how the organization uses social media and other digital communications to drive advocacy, engagement, and action—and ensuring that vision is executed effectively.

-The Director leads a multi-channel digital program that persuades, mobilizes, and grows an engaged base of advocates.
-This role ensures every platform works together to move audiences from awareness to action and positions digital as a core driver of organizational impact.
+The Director leads the organization’s social media presence and broader multi-channel digital program, creating compelling content that persuades, mobilizes, and grows an engaged base of advocates.
+This role ensures social, email, web, and other digital platforms work together to move audiences from awareness to action and positions digital communications as a core driver of organizational impact.

 WHAT YOU’LL DO